 So, while lime tree leaves curl for several reasons, how can you tell which issue is affecting your tree and how can you fix it?
 Let’s take a further look.

 Under-watering is the most common cause of curling leaves on lime trees.
 When the tree is under-watered, the tree conserves moisture and begins to shed its leaves.
-For best results, only water lime tree when the first 2-4 inches of soil gets dry.
+For best results, only water lime trees when the first 2-4 inches of soil gets dry.
 This is typically every 1-2 weeks, depending on the weather.

 The bad news is that it’s easy to under-water your lime tree.
 The good news is that it’s easy to fix.